sivaa29/Transition-chat-section/README.md

 Responsive Dashboard - README
 Overview
 This project is a responsive dashboard built with React and CSS, aiming to replicate the given design with pixel-perfect precision.
-The dashboard includes multiple components such as a Sidebar, Navbar, Chat Section, User Details, Widgets, and other essential UI features.
+The dashboard includes multiple components such as a Sidebar, Header, Chat Section, User Details, Widgets, and other essential UI features.
 It emphasizes clean, modular code and responsiveness for various screen sizes.

 Table of Contents